 Home and apartment vacancy rates are 7.7% in University of Pennsylvania.
 NeighborhoodScout analysis shows that this rate is lower than 48.6% of the neighborhoods in the nation, approximately near the middle range for vacancies.

 One of the unique characteristics of the University of Pennsylvania neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.7% of the neighborhoods in America.
-In a nation where 1 out of every 4 children lives in poverty, the University of Pennsylvania neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the University of Pennsylvania neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the University of Pennsylvania community truly stands out from the rest in this regard.

 99.5% of the real estate in the University of Pennsylvania neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.